 NAS 331 Biodiversity and Conservation (5 Credits)

 Biodiversity and Conservation incorporates an interdisciplinary approach to the study of biodiversity and conservation, with a foundation in ecological theory and principles as a basis for the conservation and management of natural, production, and disturbed systems.
 Students explore biodiversity as an ordered progression in biological complexity, from genes to ecosystems, and the mechanisms behind the development of species and ecosystems.
 The key processes that threaten biodiversity conservation are examined.
 The impact of humans on the earth’s biodiversity and current issues in the conservation of biodiversity are examined, in both global and regional settings.
 The scientific basis of species and habitat conservation and current practices and problems are also explored.

 NAS 332 Sustainable Resource Use (5 Credits)

 Sustainable Resource Use provides students with an understanding of the principles of sustainable development, with a focus on the environmental impact of current land and resource uses.
 Human impacts and land use over the past 200 years are examined, along with the limitation of current environmental policies and legislation.
 Forestry, fisheries, mining, energy, agriculture, and urban development, and the impact of each of these on the environment, are reviewed, both locally and on a global scale.
 Economic growth and traditional management practices are analyzed.
-Current approaches to land and resource use and planning, including world-wide environmental policies and legislation, are evaluated in terms of their contributions to global sustainability and options for the future are reviewed.
-Students leave the course with an appreciation of the challenges of sustainable resource use
+Current approaches to land and resource use and planning, including worldwide environmental policies and legislation, are evaluated in terms of their contributions to global sustainability and options for the future.
+Students leave the course with an appreciation of the challenges of sustainable resource use.

 MK 403 Public Relations (5 Credits)